eclipsesource/tabris-js/doc/declarative-ui.md

 }
 ```

-When using `apply` as a function a "trigger" event needs to be given explicitly which signals when to invoke the callback.
+When calling `apply` on the instance a "trigger" event needs to be given explicitly which signals when to invoke the callback.
 This may be any change event (e.g.   `'onDataChanged'`), or `'*'` for any change event as described above.

 This is also the only way to make `apply` react to the few change events types that are not included by `'*'`, specifically `'onBoundsChanged'` or any scrolling related property: